Constitution-DAO/contracts/README.md

 ### Getting started

-1. We're looking at using Mirror or Juicebox.money to do a crowdfund for the token.
-We are coordinating with juicebox.money right now to use their platform to crowdfund - those contracts are likely much more solid than anything we can write up right now in the moment.
-But we should have the community look over the contracts @jango is the contact for getting oriented there
+1. [Juicebox Protocol](https://juicebox.money/) was best equipped to roll up their sleeves on work with us on deploying the contract that will enable us to pursue this monumental undertaking (and waive all of their fees 🙏).
+Their work with SharkDAO and others is a testament to what they can accomplish and we're glad to have them on board.
+The community should look over the contracts. `@jango` is the contact for getting oriented there.

 2. In the meantime we have a repo where we can start organizing devs and getting people on the same page with things.
 There's a HIGH chance we don't end up using any smart contracts that we write in there, but it's a good place to start discussions about governance and technical specifics about what we want to do.
 Hit up @sethfork to get oriented there.